 The control positions the tool to be measured over the center of the measuring surface.
-It then moves the non-rotating tool toward the measuring surface of the TT until it touches the surface.
+It then moves the non-rotating tool toward the measuring surface of the TT until contact is made.
 To activate this function, enter zero for the tool offset: Radius (TT: R_OFFS) in the tool table.